bioidiap/bob.extension/doc/guide.rst

 ------------------------------------

-The best way to create your package is to download a `skeleton from the Idiap github website <https://github.com/idiap/bob.project.example>`_ and build on it, modifying what you need.
+The best way to create your package is to download a `skeleton from the Idiap GitHub website <https://github.com/idiap/bob.project.example>`_ and build on it, modifying what you need.
 Fire-up a shell window and than do this:

 .. code-block:: sh